 HIPAA requirement 164.308(a)(2) refers to assigning security responsibility.
 It specifies how the covered entity or business associate should identify the security official responsible for developing and implementing the policies and procedures to protect ePHI.

 This requirement can be mapped to ISO 27001 control: A.6.1.1.
-This control says that that the ownership of information assets should be considered when identifying and allocating information security responsibilities.
+This control says that the ownership of information assets should be considered when identifying and allocating information security responsibilities.
 The objective is to clarify who is responsible for which information based on the organization’s size and nature.

 Map HIPAA Requirement 164.308(a)(5) Security Awareness and Training to ISO 27001 Control: A.7.2.2 Information Security Awareness, Education, and Training